profezzorn/ProffieOSDocs/props/sabersense/array_selector.md

 By default, the system will save which array you're on.
 This means that the system will boot up into the last array that you were using.
 You can disable array saving by adding this define to the CONFIG_TOP section of your config:

 `#define SABERSENSE_DISABLE_SAVE_ARRAY`

+## Default Array

+If using multiple arrays, you might want to tell the system which one to use as the default array.
+You can do this by adding the following define to the CONFIG_TOP section of your config, followed by the array number you want to specify, like this:

+`#define SABERSENSE_DEFAULT_ARRAY 3`

+Note that the number you specify refers to where the array is in the array list, NOT the index number.
+For instance, if your arrays are numbered 0, 1, 2, 3, 4, 5 and you set 4 as the default, the system will use the array numbered 3, as that is the fourth array in the list due to the zero.
+The default array number includes the array numbered zero, but does NOT include the array named NO_BLADE.

 ## Specifying Arrays